 Please send your application including your motivation letter, a short CV or/and portfolio until March 6th 2022 to firstname.lastname@example.org (RE: PolyUrbanWaters_application student assistant)

 WHAT WE EXPECT

 We are looking for a highly motivated and well-structured student with interest in the teaching and research topics of Habitat Unit, willing to work in an interdisciplinary research team.
 We expect high proficiency in English and good skills in Adobe Creative Suite (InDesign, Illustrator and Photoshop) and Microsoft Office.
-Experiences in working with GIS-data and/ or will be an advantage, but are not necessarily required.
-Applicants can study architecture, urban design, urban management, town and regional planning, geography, urban sociology, graphic design and/ or related fields at TU Berlin or any other Berlin based universities
+Experiences in working with GIS-data and/ or will be an advantage.
+Applicants can be students of architecture, urban design, urban management, town and regional planning, geography, urban sociology, graphic design and/ or related fields at TU Berlin or any other Berlin based universities.

 BORDA e.
 V.

 Dr. Bernd Gutterer (Projektleitung)